 Dr. Marashi is an internationally recognized leader in laparoscopic and minimally invasive surgery.
-He perform conventional and advanced laparoscopic procedures, helping patients avoid more invasive open and robotic procedures performed by many OB/GYNs.
+He performs conventional and advanced laparoscopic procedures, helping patients avoid more invasive open and robotic procedures performed by many OB/GYNs.

 Remember that YOU are undergoing the surgical procedure.
 There are far better options than open surgery, robotic surgery, and standard laparoscopic surgery for almost all GYN problems.
 See a well qualified and well-trained minimally invasive GYN surgical specialist who is board-certified and fellowship-trained.